How to Record a Sales Receipt in QuickBooks 2013

 In the bottom-left corner, the Enter Sales Receipts window may show a Deposit To drop-down list.
 Use this drop-down list to indicate what you do with the money that you receive from this sale.
 If you immediately deposit the amount into a bank account, select the account into which you will deposit the check.

 If you want to batch this receipt with a bunch of other receipts — maybe you’re going to deposit the day’s receipts together in one lump sum — select Group with Other Undeposited Fund.

 If you don’t see the Deposit To drop-down list, you may have indicated (perhaps even inadvertently) during the setup that you just want QuickBooks to assume funds are deposited into an undeposited funds account.
 This probably works just fine.

-If you do want to specify an account where sales proceeds go when you record the sales receipt, choose the Edit→Preferences command, click the Sales and Customers icon, click the Company Preferences tab, and then unmark the Use Undeposited Funds as a default deposit to account.
+If you do want to specify an account where sales proceeds go when you record the sales receipt, choose the Edit→Preferences command, click the Sales and Customers icon, click the Company Preferences tab, and then unmark Use Undeposited Funds as a default Deposit To account.

 (Optional) To print a copy of the receipt, click the Print button.

 Once you’ve printed the receipt, you can hand it to your customer.
 The Previous, Next, Find, Spelling, History, and Time/Cost buttons on the Enter Sales Receipts window work identically to the same buttons on the Create Invoices window.